So I’ve got a different topic for you today. One central to Weightlessness Training, though relegated to more advanced protocols within the practice.

 While this training will generate greater coordination, speed, and power, in the pursuit of Weightlessness these are very convenient byproducts.
 They're not the aim.

 Ankle weight training is ballistic meditation.
-Those who have dabbled in either game – heavy resistance training or deep meditation – should be able to attest not only to the difficulty of achieving personal records in strength or remaining sensitive and deeply present for more than a few moments, but that their combination is not for amateurs.
+Those who have dabbled in either game – heavy strength training or deep meditation – should be able to attest not only to the difficulty of achieving personal records in strength or remaining sensitive and deeply present for more than a few moments, but that their combination is not for amateurs.

-One has not only to graduate beyond foundational training to bulletproof the mind-body for ballistic training, but also to get beyond the internal, momentary resistances that come with facing immediate challenges - physical, psychological, or both together.
+One has not only to graduate beyond foundational strength training to bulletproof the mind-body for ballistic weight training, but also to get beyond the internal, momentary resistances that come with facing immediate challenges - physical, psychological, or both together.

 One must cease striving.